zencart/documentation/content/dev/laravel_integration/artisan/_index.md

 Most of the in-built commands currently have little relevance for use in a Zen Cart application, although that may change over time.

-you can run the artisan command by changing into the `laravel` directory and running the `./artisan` command
+You can run the artisan command by changing into the `laravel` directory and running the `./artisan` command

 This will list all of the commands available.